What is Michigan Mini-tort amount

-Under this provision, if you are 50% or more at fault in a Michigan insurance accident and insurance does not cover the damages to the other driver’s car, the other driver may sue you, and you would have to pay up to $1000 in damages.
-This limit increases to $3000 on July 1, 2020.
+Under this provision, if you are 50% or more at fault in a Michigan insurance accident and insurance does not cover the damages to the other driver’s car, the other driver may sue you, and you would have to pay up to $3000 in damages.
 You can sue the other driver for damages to your car, which your insurance company does not cover or if the other driver is 50% or more at fault.
 Click this link to see what you should do if you are involved in a Michigan auto accident.

 How to recover Mini-tort